TiesdeKok/LearnPythonforResearch/README.md

 If you are interested in web-scraping:

 7. Work through the [`4_web_scraping.ipynb`](4_web_scraping.ipynb) notebook
-8. Do the `Web scraping` part of the [`exercises.ipynb`](exercises.ipynb) notebook
+8. Do the "Web scraping" part of the [`exercises.ipynb`](exercises.ipynb) notebook

 **If you are already familiar with the Python basics:**

 Use the notebooks provided in this repository selectively depending on the types of problems that you try to solve with Python.

 Everything in the notebooks is purposely sectioned by the task description.
-So if you, for example, are looking on how to merge two Pandas dataframes together, you can use the `Combining dataframes` section of the [`2_handling_data.ipynb`](#) notebook as a great starting point.
+So if you, for example, are looking to merge two Pandas dataframes together, you can use the `Combining dataframes` section of the [`2_handling_data.ipynb`](2_handling_data.ipynb) notebook as a starting point.

 <h2 id="setup">Getting your Python setup ready</h2>

-There are multiple ways to setup your Python setup.
+There are multiple ways to get your Python environment set up.
 To keep things simple I will only provide you with what I believe to be the best and easiest way to get started: download the Anaconda distribution.

 <h3 id="anaconda">Anaconda Distribution</h3>